ofg/hargassner-monitoring/README.md

 # Status value mappings

-Defines the mapping of the string values for the status into numeric values for InfluxDB
+Defines the mapping of the state string values into numeric values for InfluxDB.

 ### Heating Boiler (Heizungskessel) states